jdh4/mac_productivity/02_keyboard_mappings/README.md

 /Users/<username>/.config/karabiner/karabiner.json
 ```

 Configuration files can be shared and should be backed up.
+You can copy your configuration file to another system.

 ## Home Row Mods